 So, why did the Jewish Social Justice Roundtable want to make racism a focal point of our conference?
 Because grappling with our relationship to these loaded topics is critical to our growth as a social justice movement.

-The topics of racism, anti-Semitism, Islamophobia and white supremacy are very messy and hard to discuss, especially for a lot of Jews, because it means that we must confront racism on the personal, interpersonal, institutional and cultural level.
-It is all too easy for us to take for granted our privilege and ignore the impacts of racism around us.
+The topics of racism, antisemitism, Islamophobia and white supremacy are very messy and hard to discuss, especially for a lot of Jews, because it means that we must confront racism on the personal, interpersonal, institutional and cultural level.
+It’s all too easy for us to take for granted our privilege and ignore the impacts of racism around us.
 Instead, we must transform the power we have as white Jews to fight systemic racism.

 The answer to that question may surprise you.
-It is not just because we are Jews who have been historically oppressed.
-It is not just because the majority of us are white and some of us have internalized guilt about our nation’s history of slavery and have become ambivalent to cultural norms.
+It’s not just because we are Jews who have been historically oppressed.
+It’s not just because the majority of us are white and some of us have internalized guilt about our nation’s history of slavery and have become ambivalent to cultural norms.
 It’s because all of these things are true, all of the time.

-To everyone reading this blog, I challenge you to think about the why behind the Jewish values we hold so dear.
+To everyone reading this post, I challenge you to think about the why behind the Jewish values we hold so dear.
 What you find may surprise you.